roachfire/roachlab/htpc/README.md

 # Things I plan on Adding:
-- A Tailscale docker container to facilate secure remove access to your services without opening any ports.
+- A Tailscale docker container to facilate secure remote access to your services without opening any ports.
 - A firewall configuration guide to lockdown access to your applications.
 - A cloudflared docker container to facilitate secure remote access on devices that don't have Tailscale installed.
 - A music service in the same vein as Sonarr and Radarr.